 Banks have been driving digital innovation for years, from digital account transfers, to automatic bill paying, to the ability to deposit a check using a smartphone.
 These services promise greater convenience for customers—but if banks really want to deliver a great experience, they need to focus on doing digital things better, not just doing more digital things.
 In a recent survey of 1,000 banking customers, goMoxie discovered that a majority—55 percent—are still struggling with service issues including as login, transfer or payments, updating personal information, account balance checks, opening a new account, or adding a new product or service.

 The frustration customers are feeling is often compounded by their experience accessing help.
 The survey also revealed that 32 percent of respondents have experienced long wait times since the pandemic began.
-Being able to meet customer expectations and preferences for assistance will be key for competing effectively and earning loyalty moving forward.
+Being able to meet customer expectations and preferences for assistance will be key for competing effectively and earning loyalty moving forward, including digital assistance.

 Automation isn’t always the answer—but when it is, do it better